-Elana Meyers Taylor is a four-time World Champion, six-time World Championships medalist, three-time Winter Olympian and medalist (2010, 2014, 2018) and 2015 World Cup Champion in bobsled.
+Elana Meyers Taylor is a four-time World Champion, eight-time World Championships medalist, three-time Winter Olympian and medalist (2010, 2014, 2018) and 2015 World Cup Champion in bobsled.

 The daughter of a professional football player, Elana was born in Oceanside, California, but grew up in Douglasville, Georgia.
 A naturally gifted athlete across many sports, she was drawn to softball and at 9 years old she declared her intention to become an Olympian.
 She attended George Washington University on a softball scholarship and went on to play professionally for the Mid-Michigan Ice.

-After what she calls ‘the worst tryout ever in the history of tryouts’ for the US Olympic Softball Team, it appeared her Olympic dreams were over.
-It was actually her parents who saw bobsled on TV and suggested she give it a try.
+After what she calls ‘the worst tryout ever in the history of tryouts’ for the U.S. Olympic Softball Team, it appeared her Olympic dreams were over.
+It was actually her parents who saw bobsled on television and suggested she give it a try.
 That turned out to be great advice.

-In the summer of 2007 she made the trip to Lake Placid, NY, home of the US National Bobsled Team.
+In the summer of 2007 she made the trip to Lake Placid, N.Y., home of the US National Bobsled Team.
 She never left.
-Elana turned out to be an incredibly powerful brakeman and less three years later she stood on the podium in Vancouver as an Olympic Bronze Medalist.
+Elana turned out to be an incredibly powerful brakeman and less than three years later she stood on the podium in Vancouver as an Olympic bronze medalist.

 Later in 2014, she became Elana Meyers Taylor, marrying fellow bobsled athlete Nic Taylor in April of that year.
-Nic now competes on the US Skeleton Team.
+Nic was an alternate on the 2018 U.S. Men’s Bobsled Olympic Team.
 That same year, she earned a place on Team USA Rugby 7s and competed in two international caps before returning to her bobsled training for the upcoming 2018 Olympic Games.

 In 2018, at the Olympic Games in Pyeongchang, Elana battled back and forth with Team Germany over the four heat Olympic competition, missing the gold medal by just .07.
 Elana intends to return to the Olympic Games in 2022 and once again fight for gold.